aws/aws-toolkit-vscode/extension-readme.md

 * **Configure**, for specifying function configurations such as an event payload and environment variables.
 * **Run Locally**, for running the function without debugging.
 * **Debug Locally**, for running the function with debugging.

+Before CodeLenses will appear in Python code, you will need to install a VS Code extension that provides both Language support and Debugger support for Python.
+We recommend the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) Extension.

 (For general information about running and debugging in VS Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging) on the VS Code website.)